agarciaguapo/cse15l-lab-reports/LabReport1.md

 ![Image](VSCode_Screenshot.png)

-*if you can see this screen then you have installed VS Code correctly*
+*If you can see this screen then you have installed VS Code correctly*

 # Gaining access to your ieng6 account
 Now that you have VS Code the next step is to get access your ieng6 account as this will allow you to conect to the sever we are trying to reach.
 IN order to do this